openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 If your have alread setup your profile in the steps before and you know how to connect your pump as you already read the documentation about this feel free to connect it now.
 It will not harm if you followed the instruction in the setup wizard until here.

 Otherwise leave the setup wizard with the arrow in the top left corner and let AAPS first show you only some blood glucose values.
 You can come back anytime or use one of the direct configuration options (not using the wizard).

+Please read the documentation for your [insulin pump](../Getting-Started/Pump-Choices.md).

 Press "NEXT" to go to the next screen.